Post Emergent Herbicides Buyer's Guide

 Spraying Weeds

-Post-emergent herbicides are typically applied in a type of sprayer, hand pump, or spreader.
+Post-emergent herbicides are typically applied in a sprayer, hand pump, or spreader.
 Depending on the size of the treatment area and its location will determine the method to use for post-emergent herbicide application.
-For large scale areas we recommend using a broadcast treatment and a spot treatment for controlling specific or small areas in your yard.
-Some liquid post-emergent herbicides may be mixed with a surfactant.

-Our go to post-emergent herbicide is MSM Turf Herbicide which covers up to 43,560 sq. ft. of area (1 acre).
-This is a type of herbicide that may be mixed with a surfactant like Nanotek Surfactant.
+Our go-to post-emergent herbicide is MSM Turf Herbicide, which covers up to 43,560 sq. ft. of area (1 acre).
+This herbicide may be mixed with a surfactant like Nanotek Surfactant.

-Calculate the square footage of your yard (measure and multiply length x width) and then input the appropriate amount of MSM Turf Herbicide in a pump sprayer or hose-end sprayer, mixed with water.
-Add surfactant to the MSM Turf Herbicide mixture at a rate of 1 fl. oz. per gallon of the solution and agitate until well mixed.
+Calculate the square footage of your yard (measure and multiply length x width) and then input the appropriate amount of MSM Turf Herbicide in a pump sprayer or hose-end sprayer mixed with water.

 Questions and Answers